 - Feelings to Share from A to Z by Todd Snow – This engaging book reviews a list of emotions so kids can learn to express themselves.

 Emotions and feelings are a huge component of social-emotional learning.
-However, it’s not hard to start a social-emotional unit in your classroom!
+However, starting a social-emotional unit in your classroom is not hard!

 Find more social-emotional learning children’s books in our easy-to-navigate lists categorized by topic!